Leatherhead War Memorials: P E Taylor

 Taken Not Given, Liam Sumption, L&DLHS

-As PE Taylor is not listed on the Town Memorial, he was not included in Liam Sumption's research.
+As PE Taylor was not listed on the Town Memorial, he was not included in Liam Sumption's research.

 Name: TAYLOR Initials: P E